Security covers a wide array of areas, including cybersecurity, whose growth is tipped to soar in the coming years.

 As noted in our 2019 cybersecurity outlook, cybersecurity is only one aspect of the security sector.
 Its growth tipped to soar as companies continue spending to safeguard their databases through various security policies to combat security risks.
 Emails are said to be one of the concerns for both consumers and organizations as 91 percent of phishing emails are set to originate from emails.

 It was also said that AI will play a crucial role for users looking to ramp up their security measures by encrypting their systems and for attackers looking for a tactical edge to break the encryption.

-As Research And Markets noted in a report published in September 2018, the cybersecurity market size is tipped to rise from US$152.71 billion in 2018 to US$248.26 billion by 2023, growing at a compound annual growth rate (CAGR) of 10.2 percent.
+As Research and Markets notes in a report published in September 2018, the cybersecurity market size is tipped to rise from US$152.71 billion in 2018 to US$248.26 billion by 2023, growing at a compound annual growth rate (CAGR) of 10.2 percent.

-The firm suggested that the sector’s growth would be propelled by the government increasing compliances and regulatory requirements and the emergence of disruptive technologies, such as the Internet of Things, AI and big data requirements.
+The firm suggests that the sector’s growth will be propelled by the government increasing compliances and regulatory requirements and the emergence of disruptive technologies, such as the Internet of Things, AI and big data requirements.

 Meanwhile, the global video surveillance market is expected to grow at a CAGR of 16.14 percent from 2018 to 2023, according to Research and Markets.
 The report suggested that the rising security concerns, along with the need for high efficient and time-saving surveillance systems at affordable costs, would act as a major growth driver for the industry.

 What is security tools investing?